 The ultimate question is how much does the debtor have to pay and for how long.
 One requirement is that the debtor must satisfy the “best interests of creditors” test.
 The Bankruptcy Code provides that, if all other requirements are met, the court “shall confirm a plan if … the value, as of the effective date of the plan, of property to be paid under the plan on account of each allowed unsecured claim is not less than the amount that would be paid on the claim [in a chapter 7 case]”.

 What that really means is that unsecured creditors should receive an amount with a present value equivalent to the value of property that would be distributed to them in a chapter 7.

 An example: George is trying to figure out his monthly chapter 13 plan payment.
 His only assets are three vehicles with a combined value of $40,000.
 Assume that under California law, he can only exempt up to $25,000 of the vehicle equity, leaving $15,000 of non-exempt equity.
 The “best interests of creditors” test kicks in to ensure that his creditors receive at least $15,000 over the life of his chapter 13 plan.
 The court would not confirm his chapter 13 plan If he was proposing to pay $200 per month for 60 months ($12,000).
 He would have to pay closer to $300 to make his case work.
 So in essence the test sets a minimum level for the plan payments.

 Chapter 13 is complicated and many other factors have to be considered.
-The Law Offices of David A. Arietta has been successfully representing Chapter 13 debtors for almost 25 years.
+The Law Offices of David A. Arietta has been successfully representing Chapter 13 debtors for over 25 years.